ObjectivityLtd/MACK/README.md

 # Cooking local development machine with Chocolatey #

 [Chocolatey][9] is a great tool that reduces time required to configure new development machine or a machine of a new team member.
-For simple scenarios just edit chocomachine.config in config folder, refine it by removing or adding new packages from the gallery and run in PowerShell console **run as Administrator**:
+For simple scenarios just edit dev.config in config folder, refine it by removing or adding new packages from the gallery and run in PowerShell console **run as Administrator**:

         Configure.ps1